Design comparison

 Cheers Dave

-Marked as helpful0@GoranK89Posted about 2 years ago@dwhenson Hello Dave, thank you for the detailed feedback and advice!
+Marked as helpful0@GoranK89Posted over 2 years ago@dwhenson Hello Dave, thank you for the detailed feedback and advice!
 I admit, with these smaller components I do the barebones HTML/CSS so I can play around in JS🙂.
 Will certainly implement your advice in the future.

 Thank you for sharing your tips,